byteshrink/byteshrink.dev/README.md

 Frontend bundle optimization, now with AI.

-This is the official UI wrapper for the [ByteShrink AI API](https://github.com/denodell/byteshrink-api) project.
+This is the official UI wrapper for the [ByteShrink API](https://github.com/denodell/byteshrink-api) project.
 Upload a `package.json` file to get instant AI-powered insights into bundle size bloat, outdated packages, and lighter alternatives.

 ---